ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: screen}

-## Next steps
-{: #next-steps-configmapsecret}

-When you work with secrets and configmaps, you can reference full secrets and configmaps or you can reference individual keys in secrets and configmaps.
-For more detailed scenarios about referencing full secrets and configmaps as environment variables with the CLI, overriding references, and removing references in the CLI, see [Referencing secrets and configmaps with environment variables](/docs/codeengine?topic=codeengine-secretcm-reference).
+You can also delete environment variables that reference secrets and configmaps.
+For detailed scenarios about referencing full secrets and configmaps as environment variables, referencing individual keys of a secret or configmap, overriding references, and removing references in the CLI, see [Referencing secrets and configmaps](/docs/codeengine?topic=codeengine-secretcm-reference).

-You can also reference secrets and configmaps as mounted files in the CLI.
-For more information, see [Referencing secrets and configmaps as mounted files](/docs/codeengine?topic=codeengine-secretcm-reference-mountedfiles).